Netcracker/qubership-integration-sessions-management/README.md

 ## Dependencies

 This service relies on [Design-Time Catalog Service](https://github.com/Netcracker/qubership-integration-designtime-catalog), which is used to provide integration chain names.
+It also requires Consul and OpenSearch services.

 ## Contribution